kroxylicious/kroxylicious-junit5-extension/RELEASING.md

 You must be a member of the Kroxylicious [release-engineers](https://github.com/orgs/kroxylicious/teams/release-engineers) and have access to [create secrets](https://github.com/kroxylicious/kroxylicious-junit5-extension/settings/secrets/actions) within the kroxylicious repository.

+You must be [registered](https://central.sonatype.org/register/central-portal/) with Sonatype Central Portal  and your id must be registered as [publisher](https://central.sonatype.com/publishing/io.kroxylicious/users) for the Kroxylicious namespace.
+To do the latter step, ask someone who is a publisher to [open a support ticket](https://central.sonatype.org/faq/what-happened-to-issues-sonatype-org/#i-used-to-registerupdate-my-ossrh-account-at-issuessonatypeorg-what-do-i-do-now:~:text=To%20add%20a%20new%20publisher%20to%20an%20existing%20namespace%2C).

 You will need a GPG key, follow this [guide](https://help.ubuntu.com/community/GnuPrivacyGuardHowto#Generating_an_OpenPGP_Key).